 Robert (“Bobby”) Cashen is a partner at Morgan Tidalgo Sukhodrev & Azzolino LLP.
-Mr. Cashen has been named a Super Lawyer’s Rising Star by Super Lawyers Magazine in both 2018 and 2019, an award conferred upon the top 2.5% of rising attorneys in California.
+Mr. Cashen has been named a Super Lawyer’s Rising Star by Super Lawyers Magazine from 2018-2020, an award conferred upon the top 2.5% of rising attorneys in California.
 He serves on the Board of Directors for the San Mateo County Bar Association and was the Chair of its Family Law Section in 2020.

 Mr. Cashen has exclusively practiced family law throughout his career.
 He is a skilled advocate, assisting clients both as a consultant in mediation and settlement, as well as providing clients with vigorous representation in contested litigation cases at law and motion hearings and trials.

 “Mr. Cashen builds a team to provide clients with the best representation and counsel necessary to make informed decisions in both settlement and litigation settings.”

 Mr. Cashen assists clients with all aspects of family law matters.
 He is experienced with complex financial issues, such as business valuation and characterization, private equity, venture capital, and equity compensation, and is adept at untangling these complicated matters in the context of family law cases.
 These complex issues often have a large impact on child and spousal support, property division, separate property claims, and on claims for breaches of fiduciary duties.
 Such matters often require the involvement of other professionals in the case, including forensic accountants, tax, corporate and estate planning counsel, and other financial experts.
 In these cases, Mr. Cashen builds a team to provide clients with the best representation and counsel necessary to make informed decisions in both settlement and litigation settings.